justinmahar/react-html-props/README.md

 };
 ```

-(Yes, a group of kittens is called a "kindle")
+(And yes, a group of kittens is called a "kindle")

 ## Included HTML Element Props